 Currently, light-duty vehicles are responsible for only a small portion of the particulate matter emitted into the nation's air.
-The EPA estimates that even without the Tier 2 standards emissions from light-duty vehicles would make up only 1.4 percent of all emissions of PM by 2007.
+The EPA estimates that even without the Tier 2 standards, emissions from light-duty vehicles would make up only 1.4 percent of all emissions of PM by 2007.

 However, there is little certainty as to what portion of light-duty vehicles will run on diesel fuel in the years to come.
-In making its Tier 2 rule, the EPA posited a scenario in which as many as 9 percent of all passenger cars and 24 percent of light trucks sold in 2020 are running on diesel.

-As noted above, the Tier 2 rule allows some greater flexibility for manufacturers to produce diesel-fueled vehicles because of more lenient particulate matter standards.
+In making its Tier 2 rule, the EPA posited a scenario in which as many as 9 percent of all passenger cars and 24 percent of light trucks sold in 2020 are running on diesel.29 greater flexibility for manufacturers to produce diesel-fueled vehicles because of more lenient particulate matter standards.
 In one bin, PM standards are double the maximum level allowed in any bin under LEV II.
 Manufacturers might be tempted to take advantage of that leniency due to the greater fuel efficiency of diesel engines.